Bavarian Mountain Hound

 The right food

-The Bavarian Mountain Hound is a competitive athlete among the dogs.
-He must be fed accordingly.
-Otherwise, his diet is no different from that of other dogs.
+The Bavarian Mountain Hound is a competitive athlete among dogs.
+It must be fed accordingly.
+Otherwise, its diet is no different from that of other dogs.

-With a Special food for sporting dogs can cover these needs well.
-Or you can compose the food yourself.
+You can cover these needs well with a special food for sports dogs.
+Or you can put together the food yourself.

-In any case, you must make sure that the dog has a rest after eating, otherwise there is a risk of a Gastric torsion.
-It is best to give your Bavarian Mountain Hound two meals a day.
-A smaller one with enough distance before work, preferably at least two hours, and then a larger one again with distance afterwards.
+In any case, you must make sure that the dog gets a rest after eating, otherwise there is a risk of gastric torsion.
+It is best to feed your Bavarian Mountain Dog twice a day.
+A smaller one at a sufficient interval before work, preferably at least two hours, and a larger one at a sufficient interval afterwards.

-Sometimes Bavarian Mountain Hounds tend to be Stomach problems.
-Then you should help them with lighter special food.
-They may need to get more and smaller meals.
+Sometimes Bavarian mountain dogs tend to have stomach problems.
+Then you should help them with a lighter special food.
+They may need more and smaller meals.

 And one more thing: make sure your dog always has enough water available!

-Since the Bavarian Mountain Hound is so hardy, it does not need a lot of care.
-His rough coat needs to be brushed from time to time.
-After the walk or work you should put it on Examine ticks and injuries.
+As the Bavarian Mountain Hound is very robust, it does not need much grooming.
+Its rough coat needs to be brushed from time to time.
+After a walk or work, it should be checked for ticks and injuries.

-Otherwise, he only needs the care that other dogs need.
+Otherwise, he just needs the same care as other dogs.

 You should check his eyes and ears regularly.

-You should use his Paws control and on its claws pay attention.
-If the claws are too long, they must be cut, because otherwise the dog runs unhealthy.
-But this should hardly happen with the Bavarian Mountain Hound - after all, he is on the move all day!
+You should check his paws and pay attention to his claws.
+If the claws are too long, they need to be shortened, otherwise the dog will walk unhealthily.
+However, this should hardly ever happen with the Bavarian Mountain Dog - after all, he is out and about all day!

-In winter, you have to be careful when your dog walks over grit or de-icing salt.
+In winter, you have to be careful when your dog runs over grit or road salt.
 This is not good for the paws.
-Depending on the situation, wash off the paws after the walk and then apply Vaseline or paw ointment to the pads.
+Depending on the situation, wash the paws after the walk and apply Vaseline or paw ointment to the pads.

-To prevent him from getting tartar, you should either give him the teeth clean or give enough material to chew.
+To prevent him from getting tartar, you should either brush his teeth or give him enough material to chew on.

-What he needs most of all is employment.
+But above all, he needs something to do.
 The Bavarian Mountain Hound wants to work.
-You definitely have to give him enough exercise.
-And you have to give his nose something to do.
+You definitely need to give him enough exercise.
+And his nose needs to be kept busy.

 He wants to sniff and search.
 You can do tracking work with him or join a search dog team - the main thing is that he has a meaningful task.